Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 ~~~
 {: .language-bash}

+Kill your process with PID = 11404 (you can provide a list of process ID numbers to kill all at the same time).
-Kill your process with PID = 11404.
-The `-9` means to _kill with extreme prejudice_!
+The `-9` option means to _kill with extreme prejudice_!

 #### 5. Start the Jupyter <u>client</u> on your laptop